 In conjunction with the NMTC financing described in Note 12, the Foundation entered into a \$6,675,000 note payable agreement with a bank.
 Interest is payable quarterly at a fixed rate of 3.8% through August 25, 2024, at which time the entire balance of principal and interest is due.
 The note is secured by the Foundation's investment assets.
 The Foundation's obligation under this note payable contains certain covenants.
-The Foundation was in compliance with all covenants at December 31, 2020.
+The Foundation was in compliance with all covenants at December 31, 2021.

-Interest expense related to the note payable for the year ended December 31, 2020 and 2019 was \$262,105 and \$253,297, respectively, and is included in general and administrative expenses in the accompanying consolidated statement of activities.
+Interest expense related to the note payable for the years ended December 31, 2021 and 2020 was \$257,173 and \$262,105, respectively, and is included in general and administrative expenses in the accompanying consolidated statement of activities.